uptane/uptane-standard/uptane-standard.md

     * Each ECU recorded in the inventory database is also represented in the manifest.
     * The signature of the manifest matches the ECU key of the primary that sent it.
     * The signature of each secondary's contribution to the manifest matches the ECU key of that secondary.
 1. The Director extracts information about currently installed images from the vehicle version manifest.
-Using this information, it determines which images should be installed next.
+Using this information, it determines if the vehicle is already up-to-date, and if not, determines a set of images that should be installed.
 The exact process by which this determination takes place is out of scope of this standard.
 However, it MUST take into account *dependencies* and *conflicts* between images, and SHOULD consult well-established techniques for dependency resolution.
 1. The Director MAY encrypt images for ECUs that require it.
-1. The Director generates and returns new metadata based on the dependency resolution in step 4.
+1. The Director generates new metadata representing the desired set of images to be installed in the vehicle, based on the dependency resolution in step 4.
 This includes targets ({{targets_meta}}), snapshot ({{snapshot_meta}}), and timestamp ({{timestamp_meta}}) metadata.
+It then sends this metadata to the primary as described in {{download_meta}}.

 #### Inventory Database {#inventory_db}